John S. Douglas House

-John S. Douglas House, also known as Dolfi Funeral Home, is a historic home located at Uniontown, Fayette County, Pennsylvania.
+John S. Douglas House, also known as Gates Funeral Home and Crematory LLC, is a historic home located at Uniontown, Pennsylvania Uniontown, Fayette County, Pennsylvania.

+History

 It was built in 1901, and is a large 2 1/2-story, brick dwelling with a two-story rear wing added in 1967.
 The house is in the Richardsonian Romanesque style, with Chateauesque elements.
 It is five-bays wide and has a wraparound porch and porte cochere.
 The front facade features rounded arched windows with wide cut stone arches.
 Also on the property is a contributing carriage house.

 It was added to the National Register of Historic Places in 1994.